 - Proof of property ownership

-Some projects may need extra paperwork like engineering drawings or environmental assessments.
+Some projects might ask for extra paperwork, like engineering drawings or environmental assessments, so keep that in mind.

-Can I apply for a building permit online, and if so, how?
+Can I apply for a building permit online, and how do I do that?

 Many cities now offer online permit applications.